SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Extensions.rst

          }
       }

+..
+TODO: improve the fact that I have to convert character to a String to get this to work, based on where we end up with uppercase / lowercase conversions, particularly for the Character type.

-This example adds a new nested enumeration to ``UnicodeScalar``.
+This example adds a new nested enumeration to ``Character``.
-This enumeration, called ``Kind``, gives a way to express the kind of letter that a particular scalar represents.
+This enumeration, called ``Kind``, gives a way to express the kind of letter that a particular character represents.
-Specifically, it expresses whether the scalar is a vowel or a consonant in a standard Latin script (without taking into account accents or regional variations), or whether it is some other kind of scalar.
+Specifically, it expresses whether the character is a vowel or a consonant in a standard Latin script (without taking into account accents or regional variations), or whether it is some other kind of character.

-This example also adds a new computed instance property to ``UnicodeScalar``, called ``kind``, which returns the appropriate ``Kind`` enumeration member for that scalar.
+This example also adds a new computed instance property to ``Character``, called ``kind``, which returns the appropriate ``Kind`` enumeration member for that character.

-The nested enumeration can now be used with ``UnicodeScalar`` values:
+The nested enumeration can now be used with ``Character`` values:

 .. testcode:: extensionsNestedTypes

    -> func printLetterKinds(word: String) {
-         println("'\(word)' is made up of the following kinds of letters:") for scalar in word.chars {
+         println("'\(word)' is made up of the following kinds of letters:") for character in word {
-            switch scalar.kind {
+            switch character.kind {
                case .Vowel:
                   print("vowel ")
                case .Consonant: